Our PhD opportunities

 - Level: Postgraduate research

-The studentship includes a tuition fee waiver and an annual stipend currently set at £16,062 for the academic year 2022-23.
-The duration of the studentship is three years.
-We also offer a research support allowance of £2,250 over the registered period of study.
-In addition, full-time scholarship holders are normally offered the opportunity to undertake a modest amount of paid teaching support each academic year.
+Edinburgh Business School is offering full-time PhD studentship in Economics starting in January 2023.
+The studentship includes a tuition fee waiver and an annual stipend currently set at £17,668 for the academic year 2022-23.
+The duration of the studentships is three years, offering a research support allowance of £2,250 over the registered period of study.
+In addition, full-time scholarship holders are normally offered an opportunity to undertake a modest amount of paid teaching support each academic year

 In order that your application can be processed, please ensure that all the supporting documents listed below are submitted with your application:

 - Research Proposal - An outline research proposal (max.
-600 words or two pages).
-This should clearly identify the proposed research question and modes of inquiry you wish to pursue establishing a topic and potential supervisor(s).
+1500 words or two pages).
+This should clearly identify the proposed research question and modes of inquiry you wish to pursue establishing a topic and potential supervisor(s)

 - Academic Transcripts and Degree Certificates - Copies of full academic transcripts from all previous academic degree courses and copies of degree certificates for degrees already awarded.
 If you are currently pursuing a degree course, please provide all available marks to date.
 If your degree is from a non-UK institution, please provide evidence of the UK equivalency of your qualification

-Interviews will take place by the end of September, and will be conducted via video conferencing (e.g. Zoom or similar).
+Interviews will take place in November 2022, and will be conducted via video conferencing (e.g. Zoom or similar).
 Interview support for those with disabilities will be available where required (e.g. a BSL interpreter).

 If you have any general queries about the applications process, please contact firstname.lastname@example.org.